explainers-by-googlers/cross-origin-storage/README.md

 ### Hashing

-COS relies on the same hashing algorithm to be used for all files.
-It's not possible to mix hashing algorithms, since, without access to the original file, there's no way to verify if a hash generated with hashing _algorithm&nbsp;A_ corresponds to a hash generated with hashing _algorithm&nbsp;B_.
-The used hashing algorithm is encoded in the hash as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
+The current hashing algorithm is [SHA-256](https://w3c.github.io/webcrypto/#alg-sha-256), implemented by the **Web Crypto API**.
+If hashing best practices should change, COS will reflect the [implementers' recommendation](https://w3c.github.io/webcrypto/#algorithm-recommendations-implementers) in the Web Crypto API.

+The used hashing algorithm is encoded in the hash object as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
+This flexible design allows changing the hashing algorithm in the future.

 ```js
 const hash = {